pvasek/kudu-wiki/Azure-runtime-environment.md

 Unlike Persisted files, these files are not shared among site instances.
 Also, you cannot rely on them staying there.
 For instance, if you stop a site and restart it, you'll find that all of these folders get reset to their original state.

-For Free and Shared site, there is a 200MB limit for all these locations together (i.e. not per-folder).
-For Standard site, the limit is very high.
+For Free and Shared sites, there is a 200MB limit for all these locations together (i.e. not per-folder).
+For Standard and Basic sites, the limit is very high.

 ### Machine level read-only files